EbookFoundation/free-programming-books/docs/CODE_OF_CONDUCT.md

 * The use of sexualized language or imagery
 * Personal attacks
-* Trolling or insulting/derogatory comments
+* Trolling or insulting/derogatory comments against a persons appearance
 * Public or private harassment
+* Racism or hate speech
-* Publishing other's private information, such as physical or electronic addresses, without explicit permission
+* Publishing other's private information, such as physical or electronic addresses, without explicit permission (doxxing)
 * Other unethical or unprofessional conduct

 Project maintainers have the right and responsibility to remove, edit, or